spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/aks.md

             mapString: string
     ```

-    Consider the following example configuration for `omsagent` for reference.
+    Consider the following example configuration for `omsagent` for reference, where:

+    - `logAnalyticsWorkspaceResourceID` is the Log Analytics workspace resource ID, in the format
+      `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}`

       ```yaml
       managedControlPlane:
         addonProfiles:
           - name: omsagent
             enabled: true
             config:
-            logAnalyticsWorkspaceResourceID: "<log-analytics-workspace-resource-id>" # The Log Analytics workspace resource ID, in the format: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceID}
+              logAnalyticsWorkspaceResourceID: "<log-analytics-workspace-resource-id>"
       ```

-10. Click **Next** to continue.
+11. Click **Next** to continue.

-11. Palette displays the cluster profile layers.
+12. Palette displays the cluster profile layers.
 Review the profile layers and customize parameters as desired in the
     YAML files that display when you select a layer.

     You can configure custom OpenID Connect (OIDC) for Azure clusters at the Kubernetes layer.
 Check out